BrionvegaRadiofonografo White | BrionvegaRadiofonografo Rosso | BrionvegaRadiofonografo Blu |

 The Castiglioni brothers’ classic radiofonografo gets a new lease of life today thanks to our group: an organisation founded with the aim of giving new life and dignity to certain iconic pieces of Italian design.

+A playful and complicit concept design that inspires a performance and a playful approach to the object, making it possible to establish an intimate relationship with this classic piece.
 Much loved by David Bowie, who kept a special version of it in his home, the radiofonografo was born from Achille Castiglioni’s personal conviction that ‘Objects must keep you company’.
 The re-edition of the rr126 radiofonografo is our tribute to the world’s most famous sound design.

 With FM/AM radio, Bluetooth connection via external device, Pro-Ject turntable with Ortofon stylus and the possibility of adding external monitors, the Brionvega radiofonografo is made from fine wood and mounted on a metal base with castors.
 The loudspeakers are detachable and can be configured for vintage stereophonic listening with maximum fidelity.
+The Brionvega radiofonografo is available in white, red and orange as well as a limited edition version in Canaletto walnut.

 A classic Italian design which, after 50 years, continues to fascinate, intrigue and delight, a true icon of interior design.